Prevention

 Pre-school to 2nd Grade

-Students will learn to identify their emotions and brainstorm ways they can use their hands to be helpful.
+Students will learn to identify their emotions and brainstorm ways they can use their hands in helpful, nonviolent ways.

 Helpful Resources: